 Commission of Crime

 So, preparation and effort are not the same thing.
-Preparation to commit a crime is different from attempt to commit it.
+Preparation to commit a crime is different from an attempt to commit it.

 Read More: –